dejankos/gm-utils/readme.md

 Available only for Linux.

 ## TODO
-- resolve current remote master branch pom version when invoking reset not only local
+- reset version to current remote project (master branch) version instead of local

 ## License